abdlmutii/jscon/README.md

 ## Contribution:
 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue on the [GitHub repository](https://github.com/abdlmutii/jscon), also be free to send important bugs to my <a href="mailto:abdlmutii@outlook.com">email adress</a>

 ## Credits
-Credits goes to [abdlmutii](https://github.com/abdlmutii), if you like this npm package please remember to check other work i've done.
+Credits goes to [abdlmutii](https://github.com/abdlmutii/abdlmutii), if you like this npm package please remember to check other work i've done on github and star [this repo][https://github.com/abdlmuti/jscon).